mtumilowicz/hibernate-natural-id/README.md

 Hibernate: select book0_.id as id1_0_0_, book0_.isbn as isbn2_0_0_ from book book0_ where book0_.id=?
 ```
 1. We find PK for entity using natural id
-1. We find entity for PK given found in (1.)
+1. We find entity for PK found in (1.)

 Hibernate performs that simple action in two steps because of
 L1, L2 cache (based on PK).